cmuparlay/parlaylib/examples/README.md

 ## Sorting etc.

+- counting_sort : parallel counting sort for a smallish number of buckets
 - kth_smallest : randomized algorithm to report the kth smallest element of an unsorted sequence
 - mergesort : merge sort
 - quicksort : quick sort